holdings420/Preservingbiologicalmass/README.md

 - Set the vacuum to 3-4.5 torr of pressure
 - Set the Temperature range to -50C to 0C

-## Fragaraia Fruit Preserves
+## Fruit Preserves
-Creating a Fragaria preserve allows the final product to:
+Creating a fruit preserve allows the final product to:
-- Have elongated shelf life of regular Fragaria Fruit
+- Have elongated shelf life of regular fruit
-- Preserve the aromatics of the Fragaria Fruit
+- Preserve the aromatics of the fruit
 - Have Brix content above 60
 - Have a pH level of <3.1